Master's Program in Community Social Psychology

 Application to the BA/MA Program

-Applications are typically submitted during the student's second semester of their junior year to allow adequate time for the student to take maximum advantage of the opportunity to take graduate courses and double-count these graduate credits, while still staying within the maximum of 45 psychology credits allowable for the undergraduate degree in psychology.
+Applications are typically submitted during the student's second semester of their junior year to allow adequate time for the student to take maximum advantage of the opportunity to take graduate courses and double-count these graduate credits.
 Although it is highly recommended that students submit their application during their junior year, application materials can actually be submitted at any time prior to graduation.
 Students who are interested in the BA/MA option are strongly advised to consult with the Graduate Coordinator about undergraduate course selection.
 In order to complete the program as a "plus 1" option, students will need to carefully plan to take specific required graduate courses before they receive their BA.

 As additional advantages, students applying under the BA/MA option do not have to pay the standard application fee and do not have to take any of the standardized tests usually required of applicants.
 The decision to accept a BA/MA applicant is based on 3 factors: